liru0126/SDP-GAN/README.md

 # To do List

-* Upload pre-trained models with other styles
+* Upload pre-trained models with more styles
 * Upload the training codes